palm trees silhouette at sunset drawing in sketchbook by brianna eisman artsy drawings

 Many famous artists write artist statements describing their masterful artwork.
 Some are available in museums, some are available online.

 For instance, Edvard Munch’s The Scream has a vivid artist statement full of life and emotion, similar to the visuals seen in the work itself.
+The artist chose relatively simple words to describe art, but written with dashes, like parsed thoughts coursing through the artist’s head.

 The Scream by Edvard Munch